rkruegs123/jax-dna/README.md

   - OK.
 So tom's thesis reports it in nm by accident when it is really A. First, make this change in our Lp code to be consistent with units.
 Let's just deal in nm.
   - should also batch the collection of reference states... will have to figure out how to combine things...
     - DONE
+  - running into memory issues with this.
+Need to expeimrent with different simulation methods
 - pray
 - once that works, implement oxDNA 1.5 and 2.0.
 Will eventually want to return to elastic modulus and thermodynamic parmaeters, as well as single stranded